Matthew530419/React/README_react.md

 ##### 7-6-2.
 PureComponent with top level data

 - Component could know how to implement data of object through UI as defined within render.
-Only `PureComponent` is declared on `Habit class`, `Habits class`.
+Only `PureComponent` is declared on `Habit class`.

 - In case concurrency occurs on multi-thread condition, it would be better to creat object rather than data is changed on child component directly.
 Use `this.state.habits.map` on handleIncrement to creat new array with all element within habits object of state on `App class`.
-If matched id, use `{...habit, count: habit.count + 1}` to creat new object and copy from habit objects and to overwrite count among keys.
+If matched id, use `{...habit, count: habit.count + 1}` to creat new object and copy from habit objects and to overwrite count among keys of habit object.

 - In app.jsx,
   `import React, { PureComponent } from 'react';`